truenas/middleware/docs/userguide/freenas_system.rst

 .. warning:: the backup function **IGNORES ENCRYPTED POOLS**.
 Do not use it to backup systems with encrypted pools.

 **Save Debug:** used to generate a text file of diagnostic information.
-It will prompt for the location to save the generated ASCII text file.
+Once the debug is created, it will prompt for the location to save the generated ASCII text file.

 **Figure 5.4b: Backup Configuration Screen**